runarorama/mailsearch/README.md

 mailsearch
 ==========

-A program to search with regular expressions through PFF mail archives
+A program to search with regular expressions through PST mail archives